PineappleDoge/Learning-RLua-BETA/src/chapter_14_Operators.md

 partX = partX * 2
 partY = partY * 3
-partY = partY * 1.5
+partZ = partZ * 1.5
 ```

 The part would be moved in this imaginary sandbox.
-Like stated before, this section is for general programming concepts.

-This means things like Instances are not going to be talked about.
+Like stated before, this section is for general programming concepts, which means things like part Instances are not going to be talked about.

 ## Relational Operations